Buying Property in Javea — Complete Legal Guide

 Yes.
 Your lawyer can handle the entire purchase through a poder notarial (power of attorney), notarised and apostilled in your home country.

-What is the Land Registry for Jávea?
+What is the Land Registry for Javea?

-Properties in Jávea are registered at the Registro de la Propiedad in Jávea (Xàbia).
+Properties in Javea are registered at the Registro de la Propiedad in Javea (Xàbia).

 How long does it take?